A Painless Guide to the Difference between ISO 9001 and IATF 16949

 As we have noted before, the conditions and criteria of IATF 16949 must be implemented in conjunction with ISO 9001, making it an additional set of requirements.
 This signals a crucial difference between ISO 9001 and IATF 16949 even when both systems have the essential function of improving experiences, products, and processes.

 Learn more about ISO 9001 and IATF 16949 Differences

-While this introductory comparison is instructive for learning more about the structure, requirements, and goals of these two important sets of criteria, there may be a need to learn more from more experienced quality management professionals about the difference between ISO 9001 and IATF 16949.
+While this introductory comparison is instructive for learning more about the structure, requirements, and goals of these two essential sets of criteria, there may be a need to learn more from more experienced quality management professionals about the difference between ISO 9001 and IATF 16949.